K. Sivan: Career

 Sivan worked on the design and development of launch vehicles for Indian Space Research Organisation (ISRO).
 Sivan joined ISRO in 1982 to participate on the Polar Satellite Launch Vehicle (PSLV) Project.
-He was appointed as the director of ISRO's Liquid Propulsion Systems Centre on 2 July 2014.
-He was conferred Doctor of Science (Honoris Causa) from Sathyabama University, Chennai in April 2014.
-On 1 June 2015, he became the Director of Vikram Sarabhai Space Centre.
+Sivan played a major role in reviving the GSLV programme.
+The 6D trajectory simulation software SITARA was developed under the guidance of Sivan.
+He was appointed the director of ISRO's Liquid Propulsion Systems Centre on 2 July 2014.
+On 1 June 2015, he became the director of Vikram Sarabhai Space Centre.

 Sivan was appointed the chief of ISRO in January 2018 and he assumed office on 15 January.
-Under his chairmanship, ISRO launched Chandrayaan 2, the second mission to the moon on 22 July 2019, of which Vikram lander and Pragyan (rover) crashed; the orbiter was not affected and is still orbiting the moon as of January 2022.
+Under his chairmanship, ISRO launched Chandrayaan-2, the second mission to the Moon on 22 July 2019, of which Vikram lander and the Pragyan rover crashed; the orbiter was not affected and is still orbiting the Moon as of September 2023.

 On 30 December 2020, his chairmanship was extended by a year to January 2022.
 His earlier tenure was up to January 2021.

-On 25 January 2021, Central Vigilance Commission (CVC) has registered a complaint against Indian Space Research Organisation (ISRO) Chairman and Secretary, Department of Space (DoS), Dr K Sivan, over allegations of irregularities in recruiting his son in ISRO’s Liquid Propulsion Systems Centre (LPSC) in Valiamala, Thiruvananthapuram, by bypassing norms.
+On 25 January 2021, Central Vigilance Commission (CVC) has registered a complaint against Indian Space Research Organisation (ISRO) Chairman and Secretary, Department of Space (DoS), K Sivan, over allegations of irregularities in recruiting his son in ISRO’s Liquid Propulsion Systems Centre (LPSC) in Valiamala, Thiruvananthapuram, by bypassing norms.

+Sivan has been appointed the chairman of the Board of Governors at the Indian Institute of Technology, Indore.
+He will replace Deepak B P, whose term ended on 21 August 2023.